Where your hospitality skills can take you

 Hospitality workers can also consider a career change by upskilling with further study or training.
 They could then find employment in other industries which may have a strong demand for workers such as:

-Different jobs related to hospitality work include:
+Different jobs which need skills you can develop in hospitality work include:

 Find out more